comius/dedekindreals/doc/05-DD-Floats.md

 BigDecimal satisfies properties of dense linear order without endpoints.
 By adding infinite values we break this contract.

 Infinities are useful on the next level when doing interval arithmetics.
-Without them Intevals module would need to take over handling special cases: \top, \bottom interval, which are now expressed as [-inf, inf] and [inf, -inf] and half open intervals [a,inf], [-inf, b] (and additional two cases), making altogether 6+1 cases.
+Without them Intervals module would need to take over handling special cases: \top, \bottom interval, which are now expressed as [-inf, inf] and [inf, -inf] and half open intervals [a,inf], [-inf, b] (and additional two cases), making altogether 6+1 cases.
 A basic arithmetic ops would therefore need cases-analysis for a large number of combinations.